TABLE OF CONTENTS

 Board of Trustees

-As directed by law, Mountainland Technical College has an established Board of Trustees to provide regional oversight of college operations.
-MTECH’s College President serves as the Chief Executive Officer to the Board of Trustees.
+As directed by law, Mountainland Technical College (MTECH) has an established Board of Trustees to provide regional oversight of college operations.
+MTECH’s President serves as the Chief Executive Officer to the Board of Trustees.

 For more information, please see MTECH’s website at mtec.edu/board.